arduano/simdeez/README.md

 A library that abstracts over SIMD instruction sets, including ones with differing widths.
-SIMDeez is designed to allow you to write a function one time and produce SSE2, SSE41, and AVX2 versions of the function.
+SIMDeez is designed to allow you to write a function one time and produce SSE2, SSE41, AVX2 and Neon versions of the function.
 You can either have the version you want chosen at compile time or automatically at runtime.

 Originally developed by @jackmott, however I volunteered to take over ownership.